taxus-d/COVID-19_plus_Russia/README.md

 * Python API to access the CSV data.
 It should handle the CSV format change which happened around 23.03.2020
   - Pandas API
+  - Provide compatibility level for data before 23.03.2020
   - ???
-* Semi-automated data loader for Yandex.
+* Semi-automated data loader from Yandex.
 Ideally, we want to perform the following actions:
-  - Collect `Confirmed/Death/Recovered` info for each Russian city
+  - ~~Collect `Confirmed/Death/Recovered` info for each Russian city~~ (starting from `03-25-2020.csv`)
-  - Save this information in a temporary file
+  - ~~Save this information in a temporary file to handle update gap~~
-  - Apply this information to a CSSE daily reports CSVs once they are released.
+  - Set correct value of Longitude/Latitude for Russian districts
+  - Figure out what does 'Active' field mean and how to get it
+  - Daily update CSSE with Russian state information
 * Collect information on more cities!

 ### Log